SAP/cgo-ase/README.md

 Regarding the limitations of prepared statements/dynamic SQL please see [the Client-Library documentation](https://help.sap.com/viewer/71b47f4a8269411da6d15ed25f5d39b3/LATEST/en-US/bfc531e46db61014bf8f040071e613d7.html).

-The Client-Library documentation applies to both the cgo and the pure go implementation as these restrictions are imposed by the implementation of dynamic SQL on the server side.

 ### Unsupported ASE data types

 Currently the following data types are not supported: